rmrantunes/script-chat/readme.md

 - `reset:() => void`: reset `results` and `currentStep`
 - `goToNextStep: (currentStepValues: any[]) => Promise<void>`: pass an array of values (user input) to proceed with your script

-- `replaceMessageValuesVariables(message: string): string
+- `replaceMessageValuesVariables: (message: string) => string
-`: replace message variables with previous results values.
+`: Already implemented inside `goToNextStep`.
+Replace message variables with previous results values.
-  (See more about variables on Advanced section)
+  (See more about variables in Advanced section)

 ## Advanced